5 stars

 Investment Amount

-There is no minimum investment amount when it comes to buying a business in Canada.
-However, we recommend setting aside around $250,000 to buy a good business that can support your immigration AND profitability goals.
+There is no minimum investment amount when buying a business in Canada.
+However, we recommend setting aside around $250,000 to buy a good business supporting your immigration AND profitability goals.

 STEP 2: Do Due Diligence